jberes/ThumbnailBuilder/net-core/readme.md

 }
 ```

+## Add an API to Retrieve the Thumbnail Info

-## Step 7: Add an API to retrieve the information needed to render the thumbnail of the dashboard
+The next step is to add an API to retrieve the information needed to render the thumbnail of the dashboard.

-- Add an API to retrieve the information needed to render the thumbnail of the dashboard.
-The `GetInfoAsync` method will return the JSON of the requested dashboard with the full dashboard details.
-This code defines an asynchronous HTTP GET endpoint in your application at the path `/dashboards/{name}/thumbnail`.
-This endpoint is designed to fetch and return information about a specific dashboard based on its name.
-The request to this endpoint should be a GET request with the name of the dashboard embedded in the URL.

 - `name`: This is a path parameter that should contain the name of the dashboard for which information is being requested.

-### Process
+The dashboards are the files you added to the `Dashboards` folder in this sample, or the location of the dasdhboards in your application.

 1. The function first constructs the path to the dashboard file by concatenating the string "dashboards/" with the name of the dashboard and the extension ".rdash".
 2. It then checks if a file exists at the constructed path.